cemvarol/AZ-304-Labs/IDsLab/IDsLab.md

 #### Task 2: Prepare the Virtual Machine for Managed Identity
    >**Note:** This is a Core Operating system.
 You will only see command prompt window.
 Type powershell on the command prompt to start the powershell session.

-1. Run the Commands in the  Powershell  console individually
+1. Run the Commands in the  Powershell console to install Azure Powershell Library. **Please run them individually**

 ```powershell
 Install-Module -Name PowerShellGet -Force